 Sanford R. Cardin—President

-As President of the Charles and Lynn Schusterman Philanthropic Network (CLSPN), Sanford R. (“Sandy”) Cardin is a member of a team of professionals who share responsibility for planning and implementing the full range of activities to advance the philanthropic mission and vision of the Schusterman family.
-The CLSPN includes the Charles and Lynn Schusterman Family Foundation (CLSFF), Schusterman Foundation-Israel (SFI), ROI Community (ROI) and REALITY.
+As President of the Charles and Lynn Schusterman Philanthropic Network (SPN), Sanford R. (“Sandy”) Cardin is a member of a team of professionals who share responsibility for planning and implementing the full range of activities to advance the philanthropic mission and vision of the Schusterman family.
+SPN includes the Charles and Lynn Schusterman Family Foundation, Schusterman Foundation-Israel, ROI Community and REALITY.

 Drawing upon more than 20 years of professional experience in the nonprofit sector, Sandy is a frequent presenter and panelist in global forums on topics related to catalytic grantmaking, innovative program-building, Jewish identity, young adult engagement, Israel and more.